DineshDK176/Half_Boil/README.md

 # Half_Boil
-A Simplified Animation of a cooking of the Egg
+A Simplified Animation of a cooking of the Egg which is done by the Software: Blender.